-The office space will be occupied by the project sponsor, Human Solutions, a 30 year old anti-poverty social service provider.
+The office space is occupied by the project sponsor, Human Solutions, a 30 year old anti-poverty social service provider.
 Human Solutions will provide on-site social programming services, including case management, utility and rent assistance and workforce development.
-Through the City’s economic development agency, Prosper Portland, and its Affordable Commercial Tenant Program, retail space will be leased to local minority and women owned small businesses.
+Through the City’s economic development agency, Prosper Portland, and its Affordable Commercial Tenant Program, retail space was leased to local minority and women owned small businesses.
 This program reduces underwriting barriers to preserve the vitality of small businesses and provides development opportunities that in turn offer needed goods and services to the community.
 The project is seeking LEED gold certification.

 DV Community Investment’s allocation and direct, below-market loan proceeds will assist in the creation of at least 18 permanent, quality jobs and retain 45 jobs, as well as create 101 construction jobs.

 Without the NMTC subsidy, Human Solutions would not be able to complete the project, limiting impactful services, low-income housing, and job creation within the severely disinvested community.
 The sponsor identified and maximized all other sources of funding for the project, but a funding gap remained.

 Valley National Bank acquired the New Markets Tax Credits.